 This is reassuring for parents like Ms Chan and Ms Tan who have chosen to make TCM a part of their children’s wellness regime, even as they continue to consult with regular pediatricians.

 “My son still falls sick like any regular child and we still consult a pediatrician.
 But with TCM, the symptoms are a lot more manageable,” says Ms Chan.

 How can parents use TCM to pro-actively boost immunity and keep young children well?

-Many parents are turning to TCM to treat childhood ailments and to boost immunity.
-We bust some of the commonly held myths about this proactive a
+Many parents are turning to TCM to treat childhood ailments and boost immunity.
+We bust some of the myths about this proactive approach to pediat

 Thanks for subscribing!
 We have sent you an email with your welcome code in it.
 Read T&Cs.